Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

-We now prove the stronger statement that any such reconstruction framework must pass through Algebraic Phase Theory.
+We now show that finite-depth reconstruction frameworks satisfying the standing assumptions naturally admit a factorisation through Algebraic Phase Theory.

 \begin{theorem} Let $\mathsf{F}$ assign to each admissible datum $X$ a filtered representation category $\mathsf{C}_X$ whose defect stratification terminates at finite depth, whose filtration is functorial and compatible with defect degree, and whose structural boundaries are detectable at finite depth.
-Then $\mathsf{F}$ factors canonically through Algebraic Phase Theory: there exists a functor $\mathsf{G}$ such that
+Then $\mathsf{F}$ admits a natural factorisation through Algebraic Phase Theory: there exists a functor $\mathsf{G}$ such that

 up to boundary equivalence. \end{theorem}